ihliman/FORMS_PS/README.md

 # Work from going through the Pluralsight course on forms
-# title: "Creating Formsn HTML"
+# title: "Creating Forms in HTML"
 # author: Matt Milner